deadone/AutoWifi/README.md

 and moving captures from tool to tool.<br>
 <i>AKA: Gathering and cracking wifi passwords.</i>

-I made it to simplify a project, so I'm sure it has its flaws.<br>
+I made it to simplify a project, so I'm sure it has flaws.<br>
 Im just trying to share it with my friends.<br><br>
 Tested and created on Kali<br>
 Can only be used in a VM if you're using a USB adapter you can passthrough.